mrcnski/believeobey.live/_posts/2025-09-01-why-did-messiah-die.md

 %}

 {% include verse.html
-text="knowing that **you were redeemed**, not with corruptible things like silver or gold, from the useless way of life handed down from your fathers, but **with precious blood, as of a lamb without blemish or spot, the blood of Christ** ..." verse="1 Peter 1:18-19"
+text="... knowing that **you were redeemed**, not with corruptible things like silver or gold, from the useless way of life handed down from your fathers, but **with precious blood, as of a lamb without blemish or spot, the blood of Christ** ..." verse="1 Peter 1:18-19"
 %}